qmk/qmk_firmware/docs/feature_layers.md

 bool process_record_user(uint16_t keycode, keyrecord_t *record) {
   switch (keycode) {
     case KC_CYCLE_LAYERS:
-      //our logic will happen on presses, nothing is done on releases if (!record->event.pressed) {
+      // Our logic will happen on presses, nothing is done on releases if (!record->event.pressed) {
-        // already handled the keycode, let QMK know so no further code is run unnecessarily return false;
+        // We've already handled the keycode (doing nothing), let QMK know so no further code is run unnecessarily return false;
       }